 # About Moleculer Services

 The Service is a basic component in the Moleculer Ecosystem.
 Services may have Actions that other Services can invoke locally or over the network.
 Services can also define event Listeners that can react to events created in the Moleculer Cluster.
-Using the Moleculer Framework, Services written in different languages can work effectively with each other.
+Using the Moleculer Framework, Services written in different languages (opens new window) can work effectively with each other.

 The WEB API Gateway module enables the Moleculer Services to function as REST/HTML services generating HTML pages using server-side Template Engines.
 In addition, they can receive / send large files or send WebSocket packets to browsers.